girolamopalumbo879/Factor-investing-with-Option-Implied-Higher-Moments-Cumulant-in-a-Mean-Variace-Framework/README.md

 These function files compute the variance–covariance matrices for each corresponding model.
 Each function applies the relevant regression-based factor structure:

+    •	Historical: the covariance matrix is estimated directly from sample returns using the historical method
 	•	SIM: market only
 	•	DIM: market + variance
 	•	MSK: market + skewness